commschamp/comms_protocols_cpp_src/text/library/interface.md

 parameters.
 It will allow us to connect them together using inheritance.
 Together they can create the required custom interface.

-There is a need for some extra helper classes to to implement such connection logic which chooses only requested chunks and skips others.
+There is a need for some extra helper classes to implement such connection logic which chooses only requested chunks and skips the others.

+The code below chooses whether to add `MessageInterfaceIdTypeBase` into the inheritance chain of interface chunks.
 ```cpp
 namespace comms
 {